jkbd/trigger2midi/README.md

 LV2-plug-in host.

 Connect the piezo to the DI-box and connect the DI-box to the input.
 Adjust the gain of the input so the signal does not clip.
-Run the Trigger2MIDI Plug-in, for example with `jalv`:
+Run the Trigger2MIDI Plug-in, for example with the `jalv` host:

 ```
 $ jalv https://github.com/jkbd/trigger2midi